jonathanongzm/jonathanongzm.github.io/research.markdown

 **Responsibilities**<br>
 - Refining and implementing experimental tasks and protocols (i.e., the social transmission of food preference paradigm) to investigate the role of optogenetically induced neural synchronization in social learning among parent-child dyads.
 - Managing mouse husbandry, including breeding, maintaining transgenic lines, and ensuring optimal animal welfare in compliance with ethical standards.
 - Performing genotyping to verify the genetic modification of transgenic mice and ensure the integrity of experimental models.

-- Executing brain harvests and conducting immunohistochemistry to identify and analyze implantations sites and gene expression.
+- Executing brain harvests and conducting immunohistochemistry to identify and analyze implantation sites and gene expression.
 - Analyzing experimental data using statistical and computational techniques, including dynamical systems modeling in MATLAB, R, and Python, to identify patterns and causal relationships in parent-child dynamics.

 **Output/Publications**<br>
 1. Ham, G. X., Ong, J. Z., Augustine, G. J., & Leong, V. (2024).
 Protocol to study dam-pup social transmission using a modified paradigm for transmission of food preference. *STAR Protocols*, *5*(2), 103077. [https://doi.org/10.1016/j.xpro.2024.103077](https://doi.org/10.1016/j.xpro.2024.103077)
 <br>
 <hr>

-## AGEWELL: Ageing, Health and Well-Being
+## <a id="agewell"></a>AGEWELL: Ageing, Health and Well-Being
 <img src="/assets/images/agewell_photo.jpg" alt="Opto Research Image" style="width:800px; height:auto;">
 **Description**<br>
 AGEWELL is a longitudinal project that aims to identify the optimal combination of life conditions predicting positive ageing outcomes across neural, psychological, biological, and economic dimensions.
 It also seeks to investigate the impact of naturalistic interventions on neurocognitive health over a 4-year period.